Skip to main content

 A.R.S. § 14-5304.01(A)

-If medical or other evidence shows the ward can drive safely despite the incapacity, the court may decline to suspend the license.
-This distinction matters.
-A cognitive limitation that affects financial decisions, for example, does not necessarily mean the person cannot drive.
+If medical or other evidence shows the ward can drive safely, the court may keep the license active.
+This means a cognitive limit that affects financial decisions does not always prevent safe driving.

 Getting Driving Privileges Restored

-A ward whose license has been suspended can file a request to have it reinstated.
-The court weighs medical evidence and may consider other factors, including completion of a driving course with a recommendation for reinstatement.
-If the court grants the request, the ward applies to the Arizona Department of Transportation and must meet all standard licensing requirements.
+A ward whose license has been suspended can file a request to have it restored.
+The court weighs medical evidence and may consider other factors.
+For example, these include finishing a driving course with a recommendation for reinstatement.

 A ward whose privilege to obtain or retain a driver license has been suspended or revoked by court order may file a request to terminate the suspension or revocation and reinstate the privilege.